Home / Keptn v1 Docs / Concepts / Quality Gates

 When developing a software product, you eventually need to deliver a new version of your service in a production environment.
 To conduct this in a controlled manner and without impacting end-user experience, the quality of the new service has to be ensured in an automated way.

 💡 A quality gate allows conducting a deployment/release validation by ensuring that defined quality criteria are met.

-Keptn quality gates provide you a declarative way to define quality criteria of your service.
-Therefore, Keptn will collect, evaluate, and score those quality criteria to decide if a new release is allowed to be promoted to the next stage or if it has to be held back.
+Keptn quality gates provide a declarative way to define quality criteria of your service.
+Keptn collects, evaluates, and scores those quality criteria to decide if a new release is allowed to be promoted to the next stage or if it must be held back.

-Keptn quality gates base on the concepts of Service-Level Indicators (SLIs) and Service-Level Objectives (SLOs).
-Therefore, it is possible to declaratively describe the desired quality objective for your applications and services.
+Keptn quality gates are based on the concepts of Service-Level Indicators (SLIs) and Service-Level Objectives (SLOs).
+Using these, you can declaratively describe the desired quality objective for your applications and services.